Manickam-Subbu/Engineering-Drawing/README.md

 ## Design and Fabrication of a Multipurpose Wooden Desk Organizer

-A project developed as part of the Engineering Practices Laboratory – Carpentry/Wood Work.
+A project developed as part of the Engineering Drawing Laboratory – Carpentry/Wood Work.

 ## Project Information